TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/NamingConventions/Index.rst

 If you have to write the signature yourself in other contexts (TypoScript for example) you can build it yourself from the extension name and the plugin name:

-For this, all underscores in extension key are omitted and all characters lowercased.
+For this, all underscores in extension key are omitted and all characters set to lowercase.
 The extension key and plugin key are separated by an underscore (`_`).

 Example: